Measures on differentiable stacks: Measures on manifolds

 Sometimes one would like to integrate more than just {\it compactly supported} functions.
 One way to do so is by working with measures with compact supports.
 The notion of support of a measure $\mu$, denoted $\textrm{supp}(\mu)$ can be defined since measures on $X$ form a sheaf (due to the existence of partitions of unity).
 Explicitly, it is the smallest closed subspace of $X$ with the property that

 Note that, when $X$ is a manifold, one could also use $C_{c}^{\infty}(X)$ to characterize the support.
 In the next lemma, continuity refers to the topology on $C(X)$ of uniform convergence on compacts.
 We now assume that $X$ is also second countable.
+The following result follows along the lines of Chapters 22 and 24 in \cite{Treves}.

 \begin{lemma} For a measure $\mu$ on $X$, the following are equivalent: \begin{enumerate} \item[1.] $\mu$ is compactly supported. \item[2.] $\mu$ has an extension (necessarily unique) to a linear continuous map